 So, check if the page in question has been modified recently and verify that the syntax is correct.

 Some 500 Internal Server Error issues can be corrected by deleting the cookies associated with the website you’re getting the error.
 After removing the cookie(s), restart the web browser and try again.

-So the file will be called error.log, but it might be different if the webserver has been configured with another log file format.
-For example, for Internet Information Services (IIS), the default location for the log files is in %SystemDrive%\inetpub\logs\Log Files Contact.
+So the file will be called error.log, but it might be different if the web server is configured with another log file format.
+For Internet Information Services (IIS), the default location for the log files is in %SystemDrive%\inetpub\logs\Log Files Contact.

 Troubleshoot as the 504 Gateway Timeout error instead.
 It’s not very common, but some servers produce a 500 Internal Server Error when in reality, 504 Gateway Timeout is the more appropriate message based on the cause of the problem.

 If you are an owner but do not have access to the web server’s logs and filesystem, then you should contact your ISP/hosting provider for details of the logs to investigate.

 Some ISPs/Hosting Providers, such as IONOS, provide access to tools via their “Control Panels” that allow the logs to be interrogated.

 It may be that your ISP/Hosting Provider might cause the issue (e.g., upgrading server software, etc.) and may be aware of the problem causing the error 500 issues with your website and therefore resolve it for you or can help you with it.

 It is also worth checking out any help pages and articles written by the ISP/Hosting provider, as they may contain specific advice on the problem.

 Come back later.
 Unfortunately, at this point, the 500 Internal Server Error is no doubt a problem outside of your control that will eventually get fixed by someone else.